amazon-ion/ion-hive-serde/docs/type-mapping.md

 **Warning**: Hive support for union types is not complete and some operations, e.g. `JOIN` and `GROUP BY` on union types do not work.
 See Hive's [documentation](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Types#LanguageManualTypes-UnionTypesunionUnionTypes) for more details.
+Current Hive version: 2.3.*, JIRA issue: https://issues.apache.org/jira/browse/HIVE-2508

 ## Ion structs
-When deserializing a duplicated field from an Ion struct a single value will be chosen non deterministically and the others will be ignored.
+When deserializing a duplicated field from an Ion struct a single value will be chosen nondeterministically and the others will be ignored.
 This is done as Ion structs do have an order and support duplicated fields while Hive's STRUCT<> and MAP<> do not.

 ## Ion timestamps